 Turnaround times on traditional loans are also slow compared to government-backed loan programs like the SBA 7(a).
 For owner-occupied commercial real estate, the SBA 7(a) loan is a great choice: it’s dynamic and can be used to cover 100% of the loan to value.

-Below are a few common situations in which the SBA 7(a) loan can help an entrepreneur.
+Below are three of the most common scenarios where the SBA 7(a) loan can help you as an entrepreneur.

 1. A rapidly growing business that has the opportunity to buy a building

 The SBA 7(a) is a versatile loan, and the borrower can request funds for nearly any legitimate business purpose.
-For example, they could request $1,000,000 for the new real estate, $500,000 for equipment costs, and another $150,000 for working capital.
+For example, they could request $1 million for the new real estate, $500,000 for equipment costs, and another $150,000 for working capital.

-According to ReadyCap Lending, an SBA Preferred Lender, real estate loans typically require 10% down and carry terms of up to 25 years.
-By working with a lender like ReadyCap Lending, the business owner experiencing rapid growth can quickly close a deal and get the keys to the building they need.
+Real estate loans typically require 10% down and carry terms of up to 25 years.
+Thanks to our matching platform, a business owner experiencing rapid growth can quickly close a deal and get the keys to the building they need.

 2. A business that was turned down by the banks

 - A past credit issue like a late payment history, tax liens, bankruptcy, or foreclosure.
-These are usually isolated credit problems that might make a traditional lender cringe.
+These are usually isolated credit problems that might make a traditional lender hesitate.

 Specialized property types are sometimes victims of a lender’s preferences or past experiences.
 Motels, gas stations, restaurants, and sometimes automotive shops are labeled as high-risk industries for certain lenders.

-For more information about how to prepare for your meeting with a lender, head over to our page on How to Qualify for the SBA 7(a) Loan.
+For more information about how to prepare, head over to our page on how to qualify for an SBA 7(a) loan.

 Things in the business world happen quickly, and a company can suddenly find itself in need of funding.
-While the SBA 7(a) loan can be processed much faster than a traditional loan, there’s a specific SBA loan program for business owners who need quick cash: the SBA 7(a) Express.
+While the SBA 7(a) loan can be processed much faster than a traditional loan, there’s a specific SBA loan program for business owners who need quick cash: the SBA Express loan.

-The 7(a) Express’s turnaround time falls within 36 hours.
+This loan's approval time frame is typically less than 36 hours.
 The quick process means the loan has a lower maximum of $350,000 and a lower guarantee from the SBA (50%).
-The term for the 7(a) Express is seven years, but a maturity extension is allowed at the time of application.
+The term for an Express loan is seven years, but a maturity extension is allowed at the time of application.

 Want Personalized Guidance?